wassname/InnerPiSSA_private/README.md

     # (This ensures bidirectional control works as expected)
     Δlogp_neg = (logp_pi[1::2] - logp_ref[1::2]).mean()  # α=-1 should make rej better
     Δlogp_pos = (logp_pi[::2] - logp_ref[::2]).mean()    # α=+1 should make cho better
+    # TODO sign freedom - we let the model use the lesser of forward of backwards monotonic constraint (as long as the coeffecients are in opposite directions)
     l_monotonic = relu(-Δlogp_neg) + relu(Δlogp_pos)  # penalize violations

     l_total += l_monotonic